 - Educational Tools: Modern educational software and online resources increasingly incorporate interactive tools to teach divisibility rules, including those for multiples of 11.
 These tools often use visual aids and interactive exercises to make learning more engaging and effective.

 - Algorithmic Optimization: In computer science, understanding divisibility rules can lead to optimized algorithms for various tasks.
-For example, in data processing, identifying multiples of 11 can help streamline data analysis and sorting.
+As an example, in data processing, identifying multiples of 11 can help streamline data analysis and sorting.

 - Cryptography: While not directly used as a primary method in modern cryptography, the principles of divisibility and modular arithmetic, which are foundational to understanding multiples of 11, are essential in designing secure encryption algorithms.